SelmaBoubou/PixelArt/README.md

 ## Pixel Art Rendering Project

 This is my final project for the Computer Science module, I study C ++ using Qt.
-Student in Bachelor in Computer Vision, for the second semester I had to choose between two projects for a computer science class.
+I am a student in Bachelor in Computer Vision, for the second semester I had to choose between two projects for a computer science class.
 Which I choose the Pixel Art Rendering.
 For my project management I had to use https://www.Trello.com to organize my project and make my supervisor able to see my progress.You can have a look on my trello board in the link below under link.

 This project consist in 3 principles: